voxel51/fiftyone/docs/source/teams/installation.rst

 ______________________

-Configuring credentials following the instructions above is almost always sufficient for FiftyOne Teams to properly utilize them.
+Configuring credentials following the instructions above is almost always sufficient for FiftyOne Enterprise to properly utilize them.
 In rare cases where the cloud provider client needs non-default configuration, you can add extra client kwargs via the :ref:`media cache config <teams-media-cache-config>`: